gdmgent-1819-iot/labo-4-diddyborg/onderzoeksRapport.md

 7. Starting program on boot

-8. Sources
+8. Applications

-See assets/images/Diddyborg.JPG && assets/images/Wiimote1.JPG
+9. Sources

 ### 1. Intro

 The **Diddyborg v2** is a robot kit from PiBorg.
-It&#39;s a mount which is controlled by six motors.
-De power comes from AA batteries.
-It&#39;s possible to attach extra tools to the robot to make it more functional.
+It is a mount which is controlled by six motors.
+The power comes from AA batteries.
+It is possible to attach extra tools to the robot to make it more functional.
+We added a camera to our Diddyborg to make it more functional.

 ### 2. Diddyborg inisalising